gravataLonga/container/README.md

 ### Tip

-It's well known that using singleton pattern, it's an anti-pattern.
+It's well-known that using singleton pattern, it's an anti-pattern.
 But small feature can't hurt you

 So, you can use it like this: